Major Changes to Federal Grant Eligibility – Public Comment Now Open

 Published On: March 4, 2026

-The General Services Administration (GSA) has proposed requiring all federal grantees, including nonprofits, state, local, and Tribal government, and other entities, to sign new certifications under the threat of civil and criminal penalties before applying for or receiving federal resources, including grants, cooperative agreements, and other assistance.
+The federal General Services Administration (GSA) has proposed changes to the System for Award Management (SAM) that would require all federal grantees, including nonprofits, state, local, and Tribal government, and other entities, to sign new certifications under the threat of civil and criminal penalties before applying for or receiving federal resources, including grants, cooperative agreements, and other assistance.
+These certifications attempt to align with the President’s executive order and the U.S. Department of Justice guidance, misrepresenting “illegal” diversity, equity, inclusion, and accessibility, undocumented immigration, and terrorism.

 Why is KNN Concerned?